Felling, Tyne and Wear: Notable residents

 Felling has a long history of producing professional footballers.
 Arguably the most notable of these is Chris Waddle.
 Waddle, born 14 December 1960 and a lifelong Sunderland supporter, was a professional footballer who played for Newcastle United, Tottenham Hotspur, Marseille and Sheffield Wednesday, and won 62 caps for England.
-Despite winning three league titles in France and playing in the 1991 European Cup Final, the skilful winger is probably most remembered for missing England's fifth penalty in the semi-final of the 1990 World Cup.
+Despite winning three league titles in France and playing in the 1991 European Cup Final, the skillful winger is probably most remembered for missing England's fifth penalty in the semi-final of the 1990 World Cup.